Adjective

 - The intelligent, handsome, tall and thin boy won the competition. (four adjectives).

-An adjective is used in two places in a sentence:
+An adjective is used in two places in a sentence:- Before a noun.

 - After a stative verb (e.g., resemble, look, seem, feel, etc.).